A cloud package repository hosting service at https://www.anaconda.org. With a free account, you can publish packages you create to be used publicly.

 Instructions used to tell conda-build how to build a package.

 A minimal installer for conda.
 Like Anaconda Distribution, Miniconda is a free software package that includes the Anaconda Distribution and conda.
 Miniconda does not include any packages other than those dependencies needed to install it.
-After installing Miniconda, you can install additional conda packages directly from the command line with
+After installing Miniconda, you can install additional conda packages directly from the command line using

 Software files and information about the software, such as its name, the specific version and a description, that are bundled into a file that can be installed and managed by a package manager.